WanWizard/fuel-nestedsets/README.md

 Nested Sets
 ===========

-Adds methods to a Datamapper ORM object to work with nested tree database structures.
+Adds methods to the Fuel ORM model to work with nested tree database structures.

 Introduction to nested sets
 ---------------------------